hugo-t-b/vite-node-dev/CONTRIBUTING.md

 ### Summary

-A succint description of the change:
+A succinct description of the change:
 * use the imperative, present tense: "change" not "changed" nor "changes"
-* capitalize the first letter
+* don't capitalize the first letter
 * no period (.) at the end

 For commits with the `release` type, the summary should be the new version number.
 If the commit reverts a previous one, quote the message of the reverted commit.